jeanmanguy/spideog/README.md

 Convert the taxonomy tree of a Kraken report to the Newick format.

-The following command will generate the file `sample.tree`.
+The following command will generate the file `converted.tree`.

 ```sh
 spideog convert-tree sample.kreport --output converted.tree